ietf-wg-acme/acme/draft-ietf-acme-acme.md

 expires (optional, string):
-: The timestamp after which the server will consider this order invalid, encoded in the date format specified in {{encodings}}.
+: The timestamp after which the server will consider this order invalid, encoded in the format specified in RFC 3339 {{!RFC3339}}.
 This field is REQUIRED for objects with "pending" or "valid" in the status field.

 identifiers (required, array of object):